arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 END_IF;
 ```

 The variable `counter` serves as a global reference for the client Opta™.
-While `counter_rec` is the Modbus-specific variable that stores data fetched from the server Opta™.
-This variable was defined during configuring the 'Read Input Registers' Modbus function.
+At the same time, `counter_rec` is the Modbus-specific variable that stores data fetched from the server Opta™.
+This variable was defined when configuring the `Read Input Registers` Modbus function.

 Upon successful compilation and downloading of the main PLC code, the complete interface for the client Opta™ should resemble the image provided below: